-The American Association of University Women provides a comprehensive resource for students to educate themselves on how they are protected on campus and how to seek legal action when facing sexual violence.
+The American Association of University Women provides a comprehensive resource students can use to educate themselves on how they are protected on campus and how to seek legal action when facing sexual violence.

-RAINN provides resources for students to get involved who want to make a change on their campuses.
+RAINN provides resources for students who want to get involved and make a change on their campuses.

 NCADV is one of the leading organizations that works with victims and survivors of sexual violence in domestic and intimate relationships.
 If you're unsure how to get away from an abusive partner, NCADV also has a 24/7 hotline that offers emergency assistance.

 Frequently Asked Questions About Sexual Assault on Campus

 Unfortunately, the majority of sexual assaults go unreported.
 According to RAINN, out of every 1,000 sexual assaults, 310 were reported to the police.